ubhils/welcome-to-hils/README.md

 > *This is a work in progress...We really hope you can shape and improve this experience as you learn!*

-> *The material in Dr. Mystery's Lab Guide is partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
-Dr. Mystery's Lab Guide is licensed under CC BY 4.0 by Hemanth Manjunatha*
+> *The material in this repository is inspired and partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0.
+HILS lab guide is licensed under CC BY 4.0 by Hemanth Manjunatha*